rails/rails/guides/source/active_job_basics.md

 that is to say you need to decide for a 3rd-party queuing library that Rails should use.
 Rails itself only provides an in-process queuing system, which only keeps the jobs in RAM.
-If the process crashes or the machine is reset, then all outstanding jobs are lost with the default async back-end.
+If the process crashes or the machine is reset, then all outstanding jobs are lost with the default async backend.
 This may be fine for smaller apps or non-critical jobs, but most production apps will need to pick a persistent backend.

 ### Backends